 The market town of Darlington lies in the Tees Valley in the north east of England.

-Crowned by the clock tower and filled with historic buildings, the town has a distinctive Victorian flavour.
-However, it is undergoing extensive restoration and redevelopment work.
+Crowned by the clock tower and brimming with historic buildings, the town comes with a distinctive Victorian flavour.
+But, at the same time, it's a town that's undergoing extensive restoration and redevelopment.

 Darlington has handy train and road links, connecting it to major cities as well as the wild countryside of the nearby North Yorkshire, Yorkshire Dales and Lake District national parks and North Pennines Area of Outstanding Natural Beauty.